umbraco-community/UmbracoFileSystemProviders.Azure/README.md

 ## Virtual Path Provider
 By default the plugin will serve files transparently from your domain or serve media directly from Azure.
 This is made possible by using a custom [Virtual Path Provider](https://msdn.microsoft.com/en-us/library/system.web.hosting.virtualpathprovider%28v=vs.110%29.aspx) included and automatically initialised upon application startup.
 This can be disable by adding the configuration setting noted above.

 **Note:** Virtual Path Providers may affect performance/caching depending on your setup as the process differs from IIS's [unmanaged handler](http://www.paraesthesia.com/archive/2011/05/02/when-staticfilehandler-is-not-staticfilehandler.aspx/).
 Virtual files sent via the provider though are correctly cached in the browser so this shouldn't be an issue.
+VVP proivders also **don't work** with **Precompiled sites** or when used in a **virtual directory/application**.

 The following configuration is required in your `web.config` to enable static file mapping in IIS Express.